 Find the full qualification criteria in the Small Disadvantaged Business (SDB) Code issued by the SBA.

-A LegalShield plan frees our Small Business Members to focus on building their companies while we help handle legal issues that come with being in business.
+If running your business isn’t enough to think about, there are also critical legal considerations.
+LegalShield is a great resource, providing truly affordable legal help when you need it.
+We are your advocate.
+But don’t take our word for it, we were ranked 2022’s No. 1 Online Legal Service by Investopedia.
+A LegalShield plan frees our Small Business Members to focus on building their companies while we handle all the legal issues that come with being in business.
 You might run your own business, but you’re not on your own.
 Spend your time exploring resources like these for Small Business Week 2023.
+Let us deal with:

 When is Small Business Week?